 Here is our 2017 global impact report.
 We are deeply grateful for the solidarity and financial support you and many other US supporters provided.
 Your confidence in us made us stand tall and fight on courageously.

-Despite the sustained political ill-winds, our teams around the world ensured that 26.9 million women, men and adolescents were using a method of contraception supplied by Marie Stopes International (MSI) - an increase of 1.5 million compared with 2016.
+Despite the sustained political ill-winds, our teams around the world ensured that 26.9 million women, men and adolescents were using a method of contraception supplied by MSI - an increase of 1.5 million compared with 2016.

 Our services also prevented 5.4 million unsafe abortions, 8.2 million unintended pregnancies and 23,900 maternal deaths.

 We stood firm in our commitment to women with the greatest need and last year:

 - 26% of our clients were living in extreme poverty.

 - 51% of our clients were using no modern contraception when they came to us.

 - 50% of our clients had no other way to get the service we provided.

 We also worked hard to transform youth engagement in our programs, almost doubling our global proportion of adolescent clients.
 Roughly 25% of the world’s population – 1.8 billion people – is between ages 10 and 24.
 With the right policies and investments, young people can harness their futures to stay healthy, complete their education and pursue their dreams.

 Between January 2017 and April 2018, we served more than one million clients between ages 15 and 19.